harisboiii/Stack-Virtual-Machine/README.md

 - `mod`: Pops the top two values off the stack, computes the remainder, and pushes the result onto the stack.
 - `pop`: Pops the top value off the stack and discards it.
 - `print`: Prints the top value on the stack.

-## Example

-Here is an example of a bytecode file that adds two numbers:

-push 2
-push 3
-add
-print

-When this file is executed by the virtual machine, it will push the values 2 and 3 onto the stack, add them, and print the result: